• Skip to primary navigation

 Jill Colonna

-The Classic Parisian dessert of a poached pear, vanilla ice cream and thick French chocolate sauce was invented by legendary chef, Auguste Escoffier, after hearing the French soprano, Hortense Schneider, sing the title role in Offenbach's Belle-Hélène in Paris, 1864.
+Classic simple French dessert of poached pears, vanilla ice cream and warm chocolate sauce (see recipe card below).
+Invented by famous chef, Auguste Escoffier, after hearing the French soprano, Hortense Schneider, sing the title role in Offenbach's Belle-Hélène in Paris, 1864.

 Print Recipe Pin Recipe